jonsafari/clustercat/python/README.md

 ## Installation
+First follow the installation instructions in the README.md in the above directory.
-You normally don't need to install anything.
+After that, you normally don't need to install anything here.
 You can load the module `clustercat` using either Python 2 or 3.

     cd python
     python3